This article is part of a larger series on Accounting Software.

 Accounting Software Statistics

-Cloud-based accounting software that can transfer transactions automatically from bank accounts has taken much of the time-consuming work out of bookkeeping.
+Cloud-based small business accounting software that can transfer transactions automatically from bank accounts has taken much of the time-consuming work out of bookkeeping.

 (Xero Limited FY20 Annual Report)

-Are you interested in learning more about popular accounting software in the US?
+Are you interested in learning more about popular accounting solutions?
 Check out our article on the best small business accounting software.

 Accounting Industry Statistics